Reusable Nappy Rewiew: Cloth Nappies For Newborns

 Two- part nappies and wraps

-My absolute favourite for nighttime and nap time are Tots Bots bamboozles and a good double gusset wrap.
+My absolute favourite reusable nappies for newborns at nighttime and nap time are Tots Bots bamboozles size 1 and a good double gusset wrap.
 I’ve been using my Tickle Tots 2 wraps over these, as well as the Close pop-in wrap.
 It’s a bombproof combination and I’ve yet to have a leak from them.
 They are quite a bulky nappy and do take a while to dry, but this is more than made up for in reliability and absorbency.

 Prefolds and wraps

-I hope this will encourage a few more parents to give cloth a go – here are a few takeaways points to remember when choosing reusable nappies for newborns:
+I hope this will encourage a few more parents to give cloth a go.
+Here are a few takeaways points to remember when choosing reusable nappies for newborns: